Tuugboat/StatLearn_Homework/Homework_2/Homework_2_Writeup.md

 </table>

 Obviously, the interesting point of note is the reduced likelihood to default given a poor or terrible credit history.
-This might seem weird, but is the inevitable result of the over sampled defaults in the data set.
-Since they sample the defaulted loans then matched them with similar loans, you can imagine that there are a ton of loans that were obviously not going to default included, and a substantial number of them are held by debtors with a good credit history.
-This would result in an inflated chance of defaulting for those groups and a relatively deflated chance for those with better chances of defaulting initially.
+This is the inevitable result of the over sampled defaults in the data set.
+Since they sample the defaulted loans then matched them with similar loans, this is analogous to simply taking a representative sample that included the desired number of defaults and then dropping a number non-defaulted loans.
+This would result in an inflated chance of defaulting for those groups that have a low rate of default and a relatively deflated chance for those with better chances of defaulting initially.

 # Problem 4